contributte/mail/.docs/README.md

   mode: override
 ```

-- standalone (by default)
+- standalone (default)
 - override

 ### Standalone

-It disables autowiring of `nette.mailer` and `mail.mailer`.
+Disables autowiring of both `nette.mailer` and `mail.mailer`.

 ### Override

-It drops `nette.mailer`, `mail.mailer` services and alias them to `post.mailer`.
+Drops `nette.mailer` and `mail.mailer` services and aliases them to `post.mailer`.

 ### Debug

-Extension has also optional `debug` option that show Tracy panel with sent mails headers and their full preview.
+The extension has also optional `debug` option that shows a Tracy panel with sent mail headers and full preview.

 ## Mailers

 ### FileMailer

-Stores emails at your file system.
+Stores emails on your file system.

 ```php
 $mailer = new FileMailer(__DIR__ . '/temp/mails');